privatmamtora/sharp-brunch/README.md

 Here are a few quirks not mentioned on the `sharp` api docs.

+The `sharp` api really confuses between "resize" and "crop" The two options work together to either perform a `resize` or `crop`

     { resize : [1024, 600] } // resize width to 1024px, and height 600px (this does a crop, if you want to resize then use `ignoreAspectRatio`)

 <!--`crop` works but only with